-Table35 shows an overview of potential areas of risks for AHPs.
+Table35 shows an overview of potential areas of focus in AHPs.
 Stakeholders involved in the project underlined that AHPs are designed in order to ensure that no safety issues occur and that human health is not threatened at any time.